Sands45/Box-Turtle-Chamber-Heater/README.md

 Wire up the EBB with CAN, etc. Get klipper installed on the PI and bring up the IO2CAN hat.
 Kiauh is a great way to do this from a PiOS lite installation.

+Note about the HTU21D / SHT21 sensors - there's a lot out there and they can be a pain in the ass to find the right combination of settings to use in the printer.cfg file.
+The one I used has been stable both in this and as a monitor for a filament dryer attached to another printer.
+Follow the Klipper resources guides for how to setup i2c and the assocated work there.